wendl106/my-exercise-journal/README.md

 # my-exercise-journal
 This is an webapp that I made to allow me to personally track my exercise progress on the go no matter where I am.
+The static frontend is hosted on Netlify and the backend is hosted on Heroku.

 # Access
 Currently the production build of this project can be accessed by visiting https://wendl106-makes-great-sites.netlify.app/ although you won't be able to login.